Start school later movement: Equity

 The impact of later start times on school performance—including reduced truancy, absenteeism, and increased overall academic achievement—is approximately double in economically disadvantaged students.
 This discrepancy may be explained, at least in part, by the fact that privileged students have opportunities to attend private schools (most of which start instruction after 8 a.m.) and/or save time by driving or being driven to school.

+Studies of relationships between sleep problems, socioeconomic status, and negative developmental outcomes in youth indicated that students with lower socioeconomic statuses were more disproportionately affected by stress response system issues, emotional regulation issues, and cognitive functioning issues.
+Longer and better quality sleep may be protective against socio-emotional and cognitive challenges for low-income youth.

+Impact on adults

+Students are not the only ones to benefit from sleeping in.
+After new school start times were implemented in a large suburban district near Denver, more parents of middle and high school students reported sufficient sleep duration, and fewer reported feeling tired.
+Middle and high school teachers reported later wake times, increased sleep duration, and improved daytime performance.
+The high school teachers said this profoundly changed their lives, allowing them to be a more effective teacher.

 Economic impact

-A 2017 report by the RAND Corporation concluded that delaying school start times to 8:30 a.m. is a cost-effective, population-level strategy that would significantly impact public health and the U.S. economy, with benefits quickly outweighing any immediate costs.
+Delaying school start times to 8:30 a.m. is a cost-effective, population-level strategy that would significantly impact public health and the U.S. economy, with benefits quickly outweighing any immediate costs.
 After just two years, the study conservatively projected a gain of $8.6 billion to the U.S. economy.
 After a decade, this gain would increase to $83 billion, and after 15 years to $140 billion, amounting to an average annual gain to the U.S. economy of $9.3 billion.

-An earlier Hamilton Project Report published by the Brookings Institution concluded that starting class later can be an immediate and inexpensive way to boost health, safety, and achievement for all students.
-The authors, economists Brian A. Jacob and Jonah E. Rockoff, predicted that starting high schools one hour later, at about 9 a.m., would result in roughly $17,500 in increased future earnings per student in present value—a benefit:cost ratio of at least 9:1 even when changing schedules requires upfront investment to alter bus schedules and/or accommodate later after-school activities.
+On the individual district level, delaying school start times could decrease transportation costs.
+Using an optimizing algorithm to create staggered bus schedules resulted in a $5 million decrease in funding for transportation.